zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ```
 ## Storage methods

-The Caching service supports the following storage solutions, which provide the option to add custom implementation.
+The Caching Service supports the following storage solutions, which provide the option to add custom implementation.
 ### VSAM

 VSAM can be used to organize records into four types of data sets: key-sequenced, entry-sequenced, linear, or relative record.
 Use VSAM as the storage solution for production.
-VSAM is used primarily for applications, and is not used for source programs, JCL, or executable modules.
+VSAM is used primarily for applications and is not used for source programs, JCL, or executable modules.
 ISPF cannot be used to display or edit VSAM files.

 For more information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).
 ### InMemory